nkhosla91/Giant-Machines-Front-End/README.md

-## Giant Machines Work-Order Front End
+## Giant Machines Work Orders Front End

 This application’s interface is built with React.js to organize and sort work orders